- Who may issue a prescription?

 No. The law places time limits on prescriptions.
 Depending on the drug, prescriptions expire after six months or one year from the date the prescription was issued.
 After the prescription expires, the pharmacist must obtain authorization from the doctor to continue refilling the prescription, even if refills remain on the original prescription.

 - If my prescription allows refills, can I get all of the refills at one time?

-No. Pharmacists may dispense only the amount of medication indicated on the prescription.
+Depends.
+Pharmacists may dispense only the amount of medication indicated on the prescription.
 Also, in making the decision to refill a prescription, the pharmacist must consider how long the medication should last (based on the directions for use and the quantity dispensed), and may refill it only after an appropriate amount of time has elapsed between refills.
 However, a pharmacist may dispense up to a 90 day supply of certain drugs pursuant to a valid prescription that specifies the dispensing of a lesser amount followed by periodic refills of that amount if: